Alignak-monitoring/alignak-doc/source/06_monitoring_features/event_handlers.rst

 ==============================

-Event handler commands will likely be shell or perl scripts, but they can be any type of executable that can run from a command prompt.
+Event handler commands will likely be shell or perl scripts, but they can be any type of executable that can run from a command prompt (shell script, python, php, ...).

 At a minimum, the scripts should take the following macros as arguments: